upstash/kafka-js/README.md

 # Requirements

-- `node`: >= 16
+- `node`: 16.x

 This project is written using the [deno](https://deno.land/) runtime and then transpiled to node and published as a package on npm.
-The transpiled code uses deno shims that require node >= 16.

 # Installation